thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 **Force-Deflection relationships:**
-Each of the spring type specific sections presents a FORCE-DEFLECTION DIAGRAM.
+Each of the spring type specific sections presents a Force-Deflection Diagram.
 Most of a spring design problem can be stated in terms of those diagrams.
 New users need to understand the diagram and understand the names that ODOP:Spring uses in order to specify a design problem.